Fundamentals

 This section outlines the execution model of a Vulkan system.

 Vulkan exposes one or more devices, each of which exposes one or more queues which may process work asynchronously to one another.
 The set of queues supported by a device is partitioned into families.
 Each family supports one or more types of functionality and may contain multiple queues with similar characteristics.
 Queues within a single family are considered compatible with one another, and work produced for a family of queues can be executed on any queue within that family.
-This specification defines the following types of functionality that queues may support: graphics, compute, video decode, video encode, sparse memory management, and transfer.
+This specification defines the following types of functionality that queues may support: graphics, compute, video decode, video encode, protected memory management, sparse memory management, and transfer.

 Device memory is explicitly managed by the application.
 Each device may advertise one or more heaps, representing different areas of memory.
 Memory heaps are either device-local or host-local, but are always visible to the device.
 Further detail about memory heaps is exposed via memory types available on that heap.
 Examples of memory areas that may be available on an implementation include: